giotgo/responsive_portfolio/WORKING-ONLY-FOR-MOBILE.md

-Sorry, guys, this a a WIP, so at the moment the website is working only in its mobile version.
+Sorry, guys, this a WIP, so at the moment the website is working only in its mobile version.

 Please try to access it on your smartphone using the following URL: https://giotgo.github.io/responsive_portfolio/